spurge/goload/README.md

 ---------

 * *Blackbox-exporter* by tracking responses and latency from a set of targets
-* *Load testing* by running this tool on a high amount with a large number of concurrency
+* *Load testing* by running this on many instances with a large number of concurrency
 * *Integration testing* by testing your API with a set of pre-defined requests
 * *Synthetic traffic generator* during development or in production to generate a baseline of metrics